sharife/goldenthread-v2/site/content/season/upcoming/_index.md

 lists:
   - heading: Productions
     items:
-      - title: Nasrudin's Magnificent Journey to Samarkand Returns!
+      - title: Nasrudin's Magnificent Journey to Samarkand
         text: Adapted from several folk tales from the Middle East and Central Asia, this performance is centered around the comedic personage, Mulla Nasrudin or Nasrudin Hoja, a renowned wise fool.
 Nasrudin’s clever